Theory, Examples & Exercises

 This is an old revision of the document!

 Since Earth is finite, each community has theoretically countable number of species and their evenness.
-However, these theoretical numbers are usually not readily available, since we estimate diversity of communities by sampling, and sampling is always incomplete.
+However, these theoretical numbers are usually not readily available, since we estimate diversity of a community by sampling it, and sampling is always incomplete.
 Diversity estimated from sampled data is dependent on sampling effort, and if diversity (alpha, beta, gamma) should be compared among different communities, the sampling effort should be standardized.
 This can be done using rarefaction curves, which allow for comparison of diversity based on the same number of individuals or the same number of samples.
-Eventually we can go further and standardize our samples on the same community completeness (Chao & Jost 2012).
+Eventually, we can go further and standardize our samples on the same community completeness (Chao & Jost 2012).
 Other way is to use some of the diversity estimators to estimate the number of unseen species which have not been detected by sampling, but are expected to be observed if the sampling effort increases.
 Two families of diversity estimators are available, the first based on abundance data (abundance of species in one sample quantified e.g. by number of individuals or amount of biomass) and the second on incidence data (frequency of species presences in the set of samples, where in each sample only species incidence, i.e. presence-absence, is recorded).

 Beta diversity is a concept fundamentally different from alpha or gamma diversity, and itself represents a complex topic.
-Beta diversity can be seen as species turnover (directional exchange of species among pair of samples or along spatial, temporal or environmental gradient) or as variation of species composition (non-directional description of heterogeneity in species composition within the dataset)(e.g. Anderson et al. 2011).
+Beta diversity can be seen as species turnover (directional exchange of species among pair of samples or along spatial, temporal or environmental gradient) or as variation in species composition (non-directional description of heterogeneity in species composition within the dataset)(e.g. Anderson et al. 2011).
 Alternatively (sensu Jurasinsky et al. 2009), beta diversity can be seen as either differential diversity (considering differences in species composition) or as proportional diversity (proportion of species on regional and local level, gamma vs alpha diversity).